timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 *What is happening there?* As soon as you use wildcards in your query, Elasticsearch will automatically lowercase your query.
 No matter if the field you are searching on is analyzed or not.
 Meaning searching for `author:Doug*` will be converted to `author:doug*` and therefore won't find "Douglas Adams" in the unanalyzed inverted index.
-If you use write a JSON query because you are communicating with Elasticsearch directly, you can set `lowercase_expanded_terms` to `false` in your `query_string` object to disable that behaviour.
+If you write a JSON query because you are communicating with Elasticsearch directly, you can set `lowercase_expanded_terms` to `false` in your `query_string` object to disable that behaviour.
 If you are searching in Kibana and want to use wildcards when searching for uppercase values (in unanalyzed fields) you